Groceries

 Collect points and save money

-Both Boots & Superdrug, and other stores of this type offer store cards to collect points.
-Which shop you’re using, if you use it regularly it could be worth seeing if they have points cards.
-Accumulatively, that could save you quite a bit.
+Both Boots and Superdrug, as well as other stores of this type, offer store cards to collect points.
+Whichever shop you’re using, if you shop regularly it could be worth seeing if they have points cards to help you save money.

 Stationery